UIUC Low-Speed Airfoil Tests

 Low Reynolds Number Airfoil Publications

-In addition to Vols 1-5, some low Reynolds number airfoil publications from our group are listed below.
+Some additional low Reynolds number airfoil publications from our group are listed below.

 - Selig, M.S., Deters, R.W., and Williamson, G.A., "Wind Tunnel Testing Airfoils at Low Reynolds Numbers," 49th AIAA Aerospace Sciences Meeting, AIAA Paper 2011-875, Orlando, FL, January 2011. | PDF